jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ```jldoctest; setup=:(using JuMP; model = Model(); @variable(model, x))
 julia> @NLobjective(model, Min, x + x^2)
 ```

 !!! note
-    You must interpolate the variables directly into the expression `expr`.

-!!! note
     You must use `MOI.MIN_SENSE` or `MOI.MAX_SENSE` instead of `Min` and `Max`.